 Best Bilge Pumps

+If you’ve ever seen the movie Titanic, you already know there’s no better way to ruin a glorious boat ride than by sinking.
 The only thing keeping you from giving your beloved boat an unwanted and unexpected burial at sea is a functional bilge pump.
-Without it, you have no way of taking water that has infiltrated your boat back into the lake where it belongs.
+Without it, you have no way of ridding your boat of water that has infiltrated it and putting it back into the body of water where it belongs.

 Fortunately, investing in a new bilge pump is relatively inexpensive, and it really isn’t that difficult to install, even if you have never purchased one before.
-If you are getting ready to take your boat out of storage, or are buying a used boat where the status of the pump is unknown, it may be a good idea to pick one up just to be safe.
+Whether you are lucky enough to live in the tropics, can ignore the cold wind hitting your face, getting ready to take your boat out of storage, or are buying a used boat where the status of the pump is unknown, it may be a good idea to pick up a bilge pump just to be safe.

 - SEAFLO BILGE PUMP